njkrichardson/BeauCoup/README.md

                         number of packets to simulate
 ```

-Note that changing the psuedo-random number generator seed in `src/constants.py` would cause the timelines you simulate proceed similarly though not identically to ours.
+Note that changing the psuedo-random number generator seed in `src/constants.py` would cause the timelines you to simulate proceed similarly though not identically to ours.

 #### References